puntopasta/tansanian_waterpumps/README.md

-# tansanian_waterpumps
+# Tanzanian water pump functional status dataset
-exploration and analysis of the tansanian waterpump maintenance dataset
+Exploration and analysis of the Tanzanian waterpump maintenance dataset

 # Dependencies
 Python 3.5 with packages: